Gulf Keystone tells court not part of Excalibur deal

-LONDON Oct 18 UK-listed oil exploration firm Gulf Keystone had no collaboration agreement with Excalibur Ventures LLC, its lawyer told a court on Thursday, dismissing claims made by Excalibur which is suing the company for a share of its Kurdistan oil fields.
+LONDON UK-listed oil exploration firm Gulf Keystone (GKP.L) had no collaboration agreement with Excalibur Ventures LLC, its lawyer told a court on Thursday, dismissing claims made by Excalibur which is suing the company for a share of its Kurdistan oil fields.

 In a trial at the English Commercial Court which opened on Monday, Excalibur is seeking a 30 percent stake of the oilfields' assets which it says it is entitled to under a collaboration agreement.